BLACK FRIDAY

 User Research

-User Research focuses on understanding users’ behaviors, needs, worldviews, and motivations through a variety of analytical and observational techniques.
+User Research focuses on understanding users’ behaviours, needs, worldviews, and motivations through a variety of analytical and observational techniques.

-While market research looks at broader demographic factors and trends, user research focuses on individual goals and behaviors.
+While market research looks at broader demographic factors and trends, user research focuses on individual goals and behaviours.

 User Stories